FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Hydraulic Structures Guidelines 2021/Hydraulic Structures Guidelines 2021.rst

 Warning Messages are written to the ERROR.CHK file for the following structure issues:

     - Adverse slope between the structure inlet and outlet nodes;
     - Inlet or outlet nodes that also contain levee, streets or ARF’s;

-- Rating tables with a non-zero first pair of stage-discharge values (must be 0. and 0.);
+    - Rating tables with a non-zero first pair of stage-discharge values (must be 0.and 0.);
     - The rate of increase in the rating table values is unreasonably high.

 Error Messages are written to the ERROR.CHK file for the following conditions:

     - Reference elevation is lower than the inflow or outflow grid elevations.
     - Grid system Inflow or outflow nodes are also assigned as hydraulic structures.
     - Assignment of a channel element to more than one hydraulic structure inlet node.
     - Rating table must have increasing stage and Q.

 The most frequent problem with application of the hydraulic structure routine is a rating table that is mismatched with an upstream flow condition.
 This occurs when the discharge through the structure defined by the rating curve or table is greater than the upstream inflow to the structure.